Mellanox Technologies (MLNX) Q4 2016 Results - Earnings Call Transcript

 Srini Nandury - Summit Redstone Partners LLC

 Yeah.
 Just a little bit more clarification, please.
 What I understand from the server OEMs is that they're shipping 10 gigs still as a primary standard NIC card.
-Is that true or is any of your OEM shipping 25 gig as a standard one?
+Is that true or is any of your OEMs shipping 25 gig as a standard one?

 Eyal D. Waldman - Mellanox Technologies Ltd.